cilium/cilium/Documentation/contributing/testing/e2e_legacy.rst

 focus ``f09-datapath-misc-2`` on Kubernetes ``1.27`` with the kernel ``net-next`` for the commit SHA ``7b368923823e63c9824ea2b5ee4dc026bc4d5cd8``.

+You can also perform these steps automatically using the script ``contrib/scripts/run-gh-ginkgo-workflow.sh``.
+Run this script with ``-h`` for usage information.

 #.
 Download dependencies locally (``helm``, ``ginkgo``).

    For ``helm``, the instructions can be found `here <https://helm.sh/docs/intro/install/>`_